pabloinsente/sf_for_beh_ss/README.md

 pytest
 ```

-The pytest output should output something like this (if successful)
+The pytest output should output something like this (if successful):

 ```console
 =========1 passed in 0.51s=========